FindArticles

 FindArticles was a website which provided access to articles previously published in over 3,000 magazines, newspapers, journals, business reports and other sources.
 The site offered free and paid content through the HighBeam Research database.
 In 2007, FindArticles accessed over 11 million resource articles, going back to 1998.

 As it grew, FindArticles moved away from an all-free model driven by advertising to a mixture of free and paid content.

+In 2025, the domain was sold to Web Orange, a Hong Kong based company which produces advertising-supported content unrelated to the original site.
+Critics have cautioned it is AI generated and the journalist are fake personas.

 History

 2000–2007: Founding and growth

 FindArticles was founded in 2000 as a partnership between LookSmart, which authored the search technology, and the Gale Group, which provided the articles for a fee.

 By early-August 2000, the FindArticles database contained more than 862,000 articles and by September 2000, the database contained more than 1 million articles.

 In September 2004, HighBeam Research announced that it would make 1 million premium articles from its database accessible via FindArticles.
 By May 2005, FindArticles contained more than 5 million articles in its database.

 In November 2006, FindArticles reported over 17.6 million unique visitors to their site.
 In April 2007, LookSmart partnered with Blinkx to power FindArticles' video search results.